kushalrambhapuri/Word/README.md

 window = MainApp()
 window.show()
 sys.exit(app.exec_()).
 Now you are ready with your own Word now you can ditch MS Word!!
+Enjoy!!